Hui pan-nationalism: Republic of China

-The People's Republic of China
+People's Republic of China

 The nationality policy of the People's Republic of China was formulated in the 1930s.
 This was in order to enlist support against the Chiang Kai-shek nationality policy which de-emphasised ethnic differences in favour of unity of all peoples as member of the Chinese race.
 This was encapsulated during the Long March, as communist leaders were faced with extermination unless promised affordances were granted to the minorities.
 As a show of good will, first Hui autonomous county was set up in the 1930s in Tongxin, southern Ningxia.
-Mao Zedong issued appeals to the northwest Hui to support the Communists' cause, one slogan of the Communist 15th Army Corps was: "Build our own antiJapanese Mohammedan Red Army."
+Mao Zedong issued appeals to the northwest Hui to support the Communists' cause, one slogan of the Communist 15th Army Corps was: "Build our own anti Japanese Mohammedan Red Army."
 Later party documents revealed that Chairman Mao promised self-determination to minorities until 1937.
 Despite having the right to secede, this was withdrawn in 1940, a much more limited sense of autonomy.

 Confucianism, an influential Chinese philosophy promoted assimilation and acculturation of minority people in Han society.
 The PRC used this as the basis for the Ronghe policy.
 The Chinese Communist Party (CCP) subsequently argued that minorities would only be able to achieve socialist transformation and modernity by establishing a social system under the CCP.
 A minor approach was first taken, exemplified in 1957 by the PRC Premier, Zhou Enlai, who stated that "assimilation would not be welcome if achieved by force."
 However, this was later replaced by political extremism and forced assimilation imposed by the Cultural Revolution.
 Despite governance shift in 1978, ronghe ideology lives on.

 The question if the Hui are a nationality (minzu) was the basis of several Communist Party documents dating from the 1940s, published for the first time publicly in 1980 as Huihui minzu wenti (The question of the Hui hui nationality).

 Following Mao's death in 1976, the Hui and Han have reached a mutual tolerance, with the CCP attempting to rectify Mao's intolerant policies on religion that he exhibited during the cultural revolution and instead focus on acceptance and reformation, achieved by restoring the moderate approach to ethnic policies it had taken pre-1957.